AlexandruIon/gits/src/DistributedSystems.md

 ### Object-based and service-oriented architectures
 In essence, each object corresponds to what we have defined as a component, and these components are connected through a procedure call mechanism.
-In the case of distributed systems, a procedure call can also take place over a network, that is, the calling object need not be executed on the same machine as the called object.
+In the case of distributed systems, a procedure call can also take place over a network, that is, the calling object need not be executed on the same machine as the called object.</br>
 ![Object Based arch style](../misc/distributed_systems/c2/fig2_5.png) Object-based architectures are attractive because they provide a natural way of encapsulating data (called an object’s state) and the operations that can be performed on that data (which are referred to as an object’s methods) into a single entity.
 The **interface** offered by an object conceals implementation